Project description / objective

 See the BEAM webinar Making markets work for refugees

 - The programme has proved that Northern Uganda can commercially produce soya beans competitively and achieve yields comparable to Malawi and South Africa.
 This information is currently being used by commercial farms to re-engage in soya bean production.

-- The programme has attracted additional private sector investment into Northern Uganda of about £2.7 million over the last year, with additional planned investments of £8.2 million in 2018.
+- The programme has attracted additional private sector investment into Northern Uganda of about £37 million since 2017.
 These investments are in an area that is recovering from a long period of conflict.
-The sales revenues of businesses supported by Palladium's project interventions have increased by 133 per cent to £2.3 million.
-This is far above the milestone target of £1.7 by end of Year 3.
+The sales revenues of businesses supported by Palladium's project interventions have increased by over £25 million.

 - The Village Agent intervention is showing systemic change through crowding-in and adaptation by other players.
-We started with two firms piloting the model and now over six firms are engaged in implementing variants of the model without further investments from NU-TEC MD.
-Oil millers involved in the intervention have reported a 35 per cent increase in grain supplies from farmers over a period of two seasons.
-Overall 44 per cent of our interventions are showing reasonable indicators of systemic change.
+We started with two firms piloting the model and now over nine firms are engaged in implementing variants of the model without further investments from NU-TEC MD.
+Oil millers involved in the intervention have reported a 35 per cent increase in grain supplies from farmers over a period of two seasons

 Lessons learnt so far